 To be honest they have a bit of an addiction to it.
 Carbon dioxide is one of the main ways in which mosquitoes locate their next feast.
 They use a special organ called a maxillary palp to follow the smell of CO2 released from our breath.

-6. There are a lot of mosquitoes
+6. There are a lot of species of mosquitoes

 And I mean a lot!

 According to the American Mosquito Control Association, there are over 3,000 different species of mosquitoes throughout the world.
 You are also able to find out about the most common UK species of mosquitoes on our websites.

 7. Mosquitoes are greedy